Exclusive: CyrusOne’s Europe data centre strategy laid bare

 While Pullen does acknowledge the term ‘digital transformation’ has become quite cliché, the reality is we’re still at the very beginning of an absolutely fundamental shift in how businesses consume IT resources.

-“There is no economic, strategic, or operational reason why any cloud company should continue to build and manage their own data centres.
+“There is no economic, strategic, or operational reason why any cloud company should continue to build and manage their own data centers.
 Investors are not interested in tying up their capital in very expensive real estate assets when they can invest in so many disruptive technologies that will generate considerably higher returns.”

 Another very popular cliché of the current times is Brexit, and given CyrusOne has set up bases in the UK, I asked Pullen if it’s a concern moving forward.

 “Given the recent coverage of negotiations over Brexit, it would be a brave person who would attempt to predict the eventual outcome of Britain’s negotiations to exit the European Union.
-Whatever that outcome is however, we do not see Brexit as a major threat to the upward trajectory of demand for data centre capacity across our main territories in Europe,” says Pullen.
+Whatever that outcome is however, we do not see Brexit as a major threat to the upward trajectory of demand for data center capacity across our main territories in Europe,” says Pullen.

 “First of all, there’s a simple matter of geography.
-The London data centre market is and always will be a major network hub for international data traffic.
+The London data center market is and always will be a major network hub for international data traffic.
 The same can be said for Frankfurt which sits right at the very centre of Europe,” says Pullen.

 His second point is based around the simple law of necessity.

 “Then you have the wider trend towards digitalisation and the move to the cloud.
 Brexit or no Brexit, the genie is out of the bottle.
-The ground-shifting tech trends that are reshaping our world flow through our data centres,” says Pullen.
+The ground-shifting tech trends that are reshaping our world flow through our data centers,” says Pullen.

 To wrap it up I pulled out yet another cliché for Pullen – sustainability.

 “Ultimately it is in our best interests to be as efficient as possible in our usage of electricity, since we can then pass any savings across to our customers.
 One of the areas we’ve been looking at is water efficiency.
-Traditional data centre cooling methods utilised by nearly all operators require tens of millions of gallons per year in water for a single major data centre,” says Pullen.
+Traditional data center cooling methods utilised by nearly all operators require tens of millions of gallons per year in water for a single major data center,” says Pullen.